 So you can imagine the potential of new people seeing your content was a great flow of traffic to your website.
 Well, one person from this Facebook group saw the fruits of this via 109 new visits to his website over a few hours.

-We all want traffic but it has work for us too
+We all want traffic but only if it’s effective

 I know Stumbleupon is great for getting exposure.
 But know that not all website traffic is not equal.

-You see StumbleUpon rotated pages if your page is seen by people who like it and they stumble that page to then that will give that page a boost in traffic.
+You see StumbleUpon rotated pages if your page is seen by people who like it and they stumble that page then it will give that page a boost in traffic.

 The element you need to pay attention to is are those people coming to your site from StumbleUpon going through your website.